Mike Gregoire, CA Technologies Chief Executive Officer, said:

-- With $1.657 billion in total debt outstanding and $139 million in notional pooling, the Company’s net cash, cash equivalents and investments position was $662 million.
+- With $1.263 billion in total debt outstanding and $138 million in notional pooling, the Company’s net cash, cash equivalents and investments position was $1.403 billion.

-- In the second quarter of fiscal 2016, the Company repurchased 2.3 million shares of common stock for $90 million.
+- In the fourth quarter of fiscal 2015, the Company repurchased 2.9 million shares of common stock for $90 million.
 For fiscal 2015, the Company repurchased 7.2 million shares of stock for $215 million.

-- As of September 30, 2015, the Company is currently authorized to purchase $670 million of its common stock under its current stock repurchase program that was authorized in May 2014.
+- As of March 31, 2015, the Company is currently authorized to purchase $785 million of its common stock under its current stock repurchase program that was authorized in May 2014.

 The Company expects the following:

-- GAAP diluted earnings per share from continuing operations to increase in a range of 7 percent to 11 percent in constant currency.
-Previous guidance was to increase in a range of 6 percent to 10 percent in constant currency.
-At September 30, 2015 exchange rates, this translates to reported GAAP diluted earnings per share from continuing operations of $1.70 to $1.76.
+- GAAP diluted earnings per share from continuing operations to increase in a range of 12 percent to 17 percent in constant currency.
+At March 31, 2015 exchange rates, this translates to reported GAAP diluted earnings per share from continuing operations of $1.83 to $1.90.

-- Non-GAAP diluted earnings per share from continuing operations to increase in a range of 2 percent to 5 percent in constant currency, unchanged from previous guidance.
-At September 30, 2015 exchange rates, this translates to reported non-GAAP diluted earnings per share from continuing operations of $2.34 to $2.40.
+- Non-GAAP diluted earnings per share from continuing operations to increase in a range of 2 percent to 5 percent in constant currency.
+At March 31, 2015 exchange rates, this translates to reported non-GAAP diluted earnings per share from continuing operations of $2.38 to $2.45.

-- Cash flow from continuing operations to increase in the range of 2 percent to 7 percent in constant currency, unchanged from previous guidance.
-At September 30, 2015 exchange rates, this translates to reported cash flow from continuing operations of $0.97 billion to $1.02 billion.
+- Cash flow from continuing operations to increase in a range of 2 percent to 7 percent in constant currency.
+At March 31, 2015 exchange rates, this translates to reported cash flow from continuing operations of $0.97 billion to $1.01 billion.

-This outlook assumes no further material acquisitions and a partial currency hedge of operating income.
-The Company expects a full-year GAAP operating margin of 28 percent and non-GAAP operating margin of 39 percent.
+This outlook assumes no material acquisitions and a partial currency hedge of operating income.
+The Company expects a full-year GAAP operating margin of 30 percent and non-GAAP operating margin of 39 percent.
 The Company also expects a full-year GAAP and non-GAAP effective tax rate of between 28 percent and 29 percent.

 This news release and the accompanying tables should be read in conjunction with additional content that is available on the Company’s website, including a supplemental financial package, as well as a conference call and webcast that the Company will host at 5:00 p.m.
-ET today to discuss its unaudited second quarter results.
+ET today to discuss its unaudited fourth quarter and full fiscal year results.
 The webcast will be archived on the website.
-Individuals can access the webcast, as well as the press release and supplemental financial information at http://ca.com/invest or can listen to the call at 1-877-561-27481-877-561-2748 FREE.
-The international participant number is 1-720-545-00441-720-545-0044.
+Individuals can access the webcast, as well as the press release and supplemental financial information at http://ca.com/invest or can listen to the call at 1-877-561-2748.
+The international participant number is 1-720-545-0044.

 Gartner does not endorse any vendor, product or service depicted in its research publications, and does not advise technology users to select only those vendors with the highest ratings or other designation.
 Gartner research publications consist of the opinions of Gartner's research organization and should not be construed as statements of fact.
 Gartner disclaims all warranties, expressed or implied, with respect to this research, including any warranties of merchantability or fitness for a particular purpose.